Workspace-Ankit/freeCodeCamp-Survey-Form/README.md

-# Registration Form
+# Survey Form

-This is a simple and responsive registration form built using HTML and CSS.
+This is a simple and responsive survey form built using HTML and CSS.
 It was created as a part of my front-end web development learning journey.

 ## Features